RatulMaharaj/predictable/README.md

 ## Documentation

-This project is documented using sphinx and the full documentation can be found at **TBD**.
+This project is documented using sphinx and the full documentation can be found at [divinate.readthedocs.io](https://divinate.readthedocs.io/en/latest/).

 ## Development & Contibutions